mikecolemn/mpls-311-data/setup/setup_readme.md

 Click the `Create Instance` action towards the top.
 On the next screen, you'll want to set the following information:

-Name = whatever name you would like to call this VM
+    * Name = whatever name you would like to call this VM

-Region, Zone = select a region near you, same with Zone
+    * Region, Zone = select a region near you, same with Zone

-Machine Type = Standard, 4vCPu, 16 GB Memory (e2-standard-4)
+    * Machine Type = Standard, 4vCPu, 16 GB Memory (e2-standard-4)

-Boot Disk section, change the following settings:
+    * Boot Disk section, change the following settings:

-Select Ubuntu and Ubuntu 20.04 (x86/64) as the Operation System and Version Size = 20 GB should be plenty for this project.
+        * Select Ubuntu and Ubuntu 20.04 LTS (x86/64) as the Operating System and Version
+        * Size = 20 GB should be plenty for this project.

 Hit Create.
 Once the VM is finished getting created, note the external IP address.